ImMnan/Helm-crane-k8s/README.md

 #### [4.7] Installing Nginx Ingress-based crane for mock service deployment
-- If this OPL/Private location is going to run mock services using nginx-ingress, make changes to this part of the `values` file.
+- If this OPL/Private location is going to run mock services using nginx-ingress, make changes to following part of the `values` file.
 Change the `enable` to `yes` and this will automatically set up nginx-ingress for this installation, which will allow outside traffic to access the mock-service pod.
 However, make sure nginx is already installed and configured.
 [Blazemeter guide](https://help.blazemeter.com/docs/guide/private-locations-install-blazemeter-agent-for-kubernetes-for-mock-services.html?tocpath=Private%20Locations%7CInstallation%20of%20Private%20Locations%7C_____6)

 ```yaml
 nginx_ingress: